Microsoft, Dell seal Android, Chrome royalty pact

+* Höegh LNG Partners LP increases cash distributions for the first quarter 2017

-SAN FRANCISCO Microsoft Corp (MSFT.O) and Dell Inc have sealed a patent licensing deal under which Dell will pay the software giant royalties on sales of devices powered by Google Inc's (GOOG.O) Android or Chrome software.
+SAN FRANCISCO, March 26 Microsoft Corp and Dell Inc have sealed a patent licensing deal under which Dell will pay the software giant royalties on sales of devices powered by Google Inc's Android or Chrome software.

 The two companies will license to each other intellectual property related to Android and Chrome devices, such as "Chromebooks" based on Google's Chrome operating system.